magdev/harp-openshift/README.md

 ### Initialize the HarpJS application

-Next we initialize the HarpJS application into the subdirectory _harp
+Next initialize the HarpJS application into the subdirectory _harp

 ```bash
 harp init _harp